-As you do this lab, you should be working alone, without assistance of other students, and without consulting the Internet.
+As you are graded on this lab, you will be working alone, without assistance of other students, and without consulting the Internet.

 You are allowed to bring one page of personally hand-written notes.
 (Written by you yourself.
 Not printed.
 Not photocopied.)